Jasmine-Shrivastava/CS-Messaging-Web-App/README.md

 Step 3: To start the server run the following command in backend.

 node server.js

+Step 4: Go to project folder (that is cd .. from backend) and create the frontend of the app by using the following command

+npx create-react-app frontend
+cd frontend

 Step 5: Install the required dependencies.